awsdocs/amazon-forecast-developer-guide/doc_source/gs-console.md

    + **Forecast name** – Enter a name for your forecast\.
    + **Predictor** – From the drop\-down menu, choose the predictor that you created in `Step 2: Train a Predictor`\.

+   The remaining setting is optional, so leave the default value\.
 Your screen should look similar to the following:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/forecast/latest/dg/images/gs-step3-forecast-details.png)

 1. Choose **Create a forecast**\.
 The dataset group's **Dashboard** page is displayed\.
 Your screen should look similar to the following: